michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-28-net-sorting-part3.md

 internal extern static String FastAllocatedString(int length);
 {% endhighlight %}

-From the IL point of view code looks a bit different and uses `internalcall` keyword.
+From the IL point of view the code looks a bit different than in `P\Invoke` and uses `internalcall` keyword.

 {% highlight csharp %}
 [MethodImpl(MethodImplOptions.InternalCall)]